 Fascinatingly, Star Trek: Discovery explores the issue of marginality rather thoroughly.
 Find out how.

-Guaranteed to leave you in tears, this a list of the most emotional Japanese dramas in the history of TV.
+Guaranteed to leave you in tears, this is a list of the most emotional Japanese dramas in the history of TV.

 The USS Enterprise did not explore the galaxy alone.
 There was an entire fleet of vessels like the Enterprise that went boldly as well.
 Some make an appearance in the original series, some do not.
 Explore what happened to the other starships of the Constitution class from Star Trek.